-It will keep their speed up and let them add power to the glide when the slope stops doing it for them.
+It will keep their speed up and enable them to add power to the glide when the slope stops doing it for them.

 Most kids nail this first time.
-Let them keep practicing these steps: stride a few paces, use the slope to instigate the glide phase, feet to pedals, feel the glide begin to fade, turn the pedals forward.
+Let them keep practising these steps: stride a few paces, use the slope to instigate the glide phase, feet to the pedals, feel the glide begin to fade, turn the pedals forward.

-Have a camera handy — your child is now cycling without stabilisers.
-Now all you need to do is facilitate regular sessions so they can continue practicing and build confidence.
+Have a camera handy – your child is now cycling without stabilisers.
+Now all you need to do is facilitate regular sessions so they can continue practising and build confidence.

 Remember to give lots of praise.
-Stuff will go wrong, kids will fall off, just make sure you’re ready to make them feel better with calmness, patience and love.
+Stuff will go wrong, kids will fall off, just make sure you’re ready to make them feel better with patience, love and sweets.